graphql-java/graphql-java-page/src/pages/tutorials/getting-started-with-spring-boot.md

 ---
 # Getting started with Spring Boot
 :::caution
-[Spring GraphQL](https://spring.io/projects/spring-graphql#overview) supercedes the `graphql-java-spring` integration used in this tutorial.
+[Spring GraphQL](https://spring.io/projects/spring-graphql#overview) replaces the `graphql-java-spring-boot-starter-webmvc` integration used in this tutorial.
 A Spring GraphQL version of this tutorial is coming soon.
 :::

 :::tip